V01dDweller/vim_install/README.md

 **Last updated**: 7/31/2022

 Ansible role.
-Installs Vim from source-master on EL 7 Linux to `/usr/local/bin/vim`.
+Installs Vim from source-master on EL 7 and Ubuntu Linux to `/usr/local/bin/vim`.

 ## Requirements